Research Professor

 About Justin Marlowe

-Justin Marlowe is a Research Professor in the University of Chicago Harris School of Public Policy.
+Justin Marlowe is a Research Professor in the University of Chicago Harris School of Public Policy, where he also serves as Director of the Center for Municipal Finance.
 His research and teaching are focused on public finance, with emphasis on public capital markets, infrastructure finance, state and local budgeting, and financial disclosure.
-He currently serves as Editor-in-Chief of Public Budgeting & Finance.
+He also serves as Editor-in-Chief of the Municipal Finance Journal, and he co-hosts the Public Money Pod, a podcast produced by the Center for Municipal Finance.